awemorris/PlayfieldEngine/docs/mkdocs-en/docs/build.md

 * Install [winflexbison](https://github.com/lexxmark/winflexbison).
     * Add the installation folder to the PATH environment variable.
     * Rename the exe files to `flex.exe` and `bison.exe`.
-* Download the [Playfield Engine source code](https://github.com/awemorris/PlayfieldEngine/releases/tag/latest) and extract it.
+* Download the [Playfield source code](https://github.com/awemorris/PlayfieldEngine/releases/tag/latest) and extract it.
 * Open the source code folder by Visual Studio.
     * Select one of the `MSVC` targets.
     * Choose the `!VS2022 MSVC x64 Release` target.
 (Alternatively x86 and arm64 is available)